-WCAT will follow its usual processes for considering appeals as set out in this MRPP insofar as they are applicable to section 257 applications.
-These are the modifications to those usual processes which WCAT will follow on section 257 applications.
+WCAT will follow its usual processes for considering appeals as set out in this MRPP insofar as they are applicable to section 257 Certification to Court applications.
+These are the modifications to those usual processes which WCAT will follow on section 257 Certification to Court applications.